 - Integration of LMS with current IT infrastructure: Support from IT is critical to a successful LMS implementation.
 The IT infrastructure assessment will provide information about the current configuration of your organization’s IT programs that exist on the desktop across the enterprise and how they will integrate with the new LMS.

-- Ensure your End-users Are Ready for Change: It goes without saying that there is always some resistance to change, and this holds good for introducing new technology.
+- Ensure your End-users Are Ready for Change: There is always some resistance to change, and this holds good for introducing new technology.
 There would always be some learners who are not very comfortable with new technology.
 Then, there is also a need for a change in mindset, from transitioning from traditional classrooms to cloud-based learning, from instructor-led learning to self-paced learning.
 Therefore, there is a need to assess cultural readiness to adopt LMS.
 A cultural readiness will help you understand whether you need intense internal marketing of the LMS for the implementation to be a success.

 Match your Business Goals with LMS: